-Having a baby sets off seismic changes in a marriage.
-Like the many couples who find themselves engrossed in the full time job of raising children, my wife, and I also felt a big shift after having our two amazing children.
-With the need to feed, bathe, and play with these demanding creatures, we had to be intentional about hanging out as a couple, in order to inoculate ourselves against marital demise.
-A happy marriage is the greatest gift you can ever give to your children and raising kids should never be at the expense of nurturing your relationship.
-If you’re not sure how to nurture your marriage while raising kids, here are my top 5 ideas:
+Having a baby sets off seismic changes in marriage.
+Like many couples who find themselves engrossed in the full-time job of raising children, my wife and I also felt a significant shift after having our two amazing children.
+With the need to feed, bathe, and play with these demanding creatures, we had to be intentional about spending time together as a couple to inoculate ourselves against marital demise.
+A happy marriage is the greatest gift you can ever give to your children, and raising kids should never be at the expense of nurturing your relationship.
+If you're not sure how to nurture your marriage while raising kids, here are my top 5 ideas:

-Though time becomes a scarcity when you are raising kids, making time to reconnect on a daily basis can improve the quality of your marriage.
-You don’t need an entire weekend to pull this off.
-Get the kids to bed early and take some time to watch the stars, play a game or watch a movie.
-Even if you don’t have 2 hours to watch a movie, spending 15 to 20 minutes talking each day, will create emotional connection and can make a big difference in your marital satisfaction.
+Though time becomes scarce when raising kids, making time to reconnect daily can improve the quality of your marriage.
+You don't need an entire weekend to pull this off.
+Instead, get the kids to bed early and take some time to watch the stars, play a game or watch a movie.
+Even if you don't have 2 hours to watch a movie, spending 15 to 20 minutes talking each day will create an emotional connection and make a big difference in your marital satisfaction.

 2. Share the load.

-Team work makes the team work.
-This means dividing up the chores.
-Deciding for example, who gets up on particular nights and attend to the crying, hungry child.
-Even folding clothes together after doing laundry can lighten the load as well as providing you with time to connect.
+Teamwork makes the dream work.
+This approach to your relationship means dividing up the chores and deciding, for example, who gets up on particular nights and attends to the crying, hungry child.
+Even folding clothes together after doing laundry can lighten the load and give you time to connect.

 3. Give each other a break.

 Have you ever noticed that children can never have enough time?
 They will consume all the time you give them and still ask for more.
-It is your job therefore to discern how much is enough so you can have some for yourself.
-With that said, taking the kids so your spouse can have some “me” time to hit the reset button is a prudent thing to do.
-Your spouse will have more to offer you, the relationship and the children, having taken the space and time to recharge.
+It is your job, therefore, to discern how much is enough so you can have some for yourself.
+With that said, taking the kids so your spouse can have some "me" time to hit the reset button is prudent.
+Then, your spouse will have more to offer you, the relationship, and the children, having taken the space and time to recharge.

 4. Schedule Sex.

-“That’s not spontaneous,”I hear you say.
+"That's not spontaneous, "I hear you say.
 Correct!
-Who says Sex must always be spontaneous.
-When you went on your honeymoon it wasn’t!
+Who says Sex must always be spontaneous?
+When you went on your honeymoon, it wasn't!
 You planned for it.
-Didn’t you?
-Put fun and joke aside, some times it’s just the practical thing to do.
-Chances are, if it’s not on the to-do list it may never happen.
-Furthermore, looking forward to a night in the “sack” builds anticipation and takes sexual intimacy to a whole new level.
+Didn't you?
+Put fun and joke aside, sometimes it's just the practical thing to do.
+Chances are, if it's not on the to-do list, it may never happen.
+Furthermore, looking forward to a night in the "sack" builds anticipation and takes sexual intimacy to a new level.

-Just like investing in your car’s upkeep, your relationship also requires attention and maintenance for optimum marital performance.
-This means setting an hour aside a few months each year to assess your relationship, to see if it’s where you want it to be.
-This is an inventory of your marriage, with you and your spouse discussing desires, dreams, aspirations and goals for your relationship.
-In addition, it can be an asset just to check-in with a couple’s therapist to get some new perspective and insight, a couple times per year.
+Like investing in your car's upkeep, your relationship requires attention and maintenance for optimum marital performance.
+This approach means setting an hour aside a few months each year to assess your relationship to see if it's where you want it to be.
+This process is an inventory of your marriage, with you and your spouse discussing desires, dreams, aspirations, and goals for your relationship.
+In addition, it can be an asset to check in with a couple's therapist to get some new perspective and insight a couple of times per year.
 The results may be astounding.